curvenote/nbtx/README.md

 # @curvenote/nbtx

+Note: This repository has been included in the [monorepo here](https://github.com/curvenote/curvenote) and is accessbile under the `nbtx` package on npm.

 Transform and manipulate Jupyter notebook json files (ipynb), converting these to and from more compact data structures used by Curvenote.

 Specific functionality included is: